Martian Greenhouse 3.0

 A Collaborative Learning Adventure

 The Martian Greenhouse Project 3.0 design team, in collaboration with AIAA (American Institute of Aeronautics and Astronautics) and the Aldrin Family Foundation, is seeking systems designed to produce food for human habitation on Mars.
 These prototype systems will need to be self-sufficient and fit within a relatively small space.
 The greenhouse will provide habitat for the growth of a variety or varieties of edible plants.

-Students will be introduced to real engineers in order to think critically in the framework of aerospace exploration and development of skills such as problem solving, project management, public speaking, research skills, engineering tool literacy, teamwork, planning, self-sufficiency, and goal setting.
+Students will be introduced to real engineers and scientists in order to think critically in the framework of aerospace exploration and development of skills such as problem solving, project management, public speaking, research skills, engineering practices, teamwork, planning, self-sufficiency, and goal setting.

 Students research the subject, meet with mentors, maintain a collaborative portfolio of findings or results, and create a final product.
 The final product may be a video, presentation, website, or anything that resonates with or helps to solve the guiding question: "How do we grow plants on Mars?"
 You may use the RFP (Request for Proposal) seen below on this webpage, or design your own RFP with your mentor.

 Schedule for Excellence:

 Synchronous Meetups – Each school is expected to attend bi-weekly status report meetings covering research, technical questions, challenges, and project management updates.
 These meetings are usually in the evening.
 TBA according to team availability.

 Student Driven / Teacher Facilitated / Aerospace Industry Inspired and Informed